Illinois Commercial Driver's License Defense Attorneys

 Big rigs have more than size and weight on the nation's roadways; their drivers also have to meet and maintain a more stringent level of performance than other vehicular drivers.
 Like most states, Illinois law requires drivers operating commercial motor vehicles (CDV) to report to State authorities any traffic violations incurred in another state and all commercial driver's license (CDL) violations charged against them anywhere else.
 Failure to report these infractions in timely fashion jeopardizes their license.

 If you are facing a failure to report a CDL violation in Illinois, an experienced CDL traffic defense attorney can help.
-McPherson Harry & Associates, P.C. can work with you to protect your commercial driving license and bring your case to the best possible outcome, just as we have done for commercial drivers facing a wide variety of traffic violations and criminal charges across northwest Chicago and throughout DuPage, Cook, Will, and Kane Counties.
+Kathryn L. Harry & Associates, P.C. can work with you to protect your commercial driving license and bring your case to the best possible outcome, just as we have done for commercial drivers facing a wide variety of traffic violations and criminal charges across northwest Chicago and throughout DuPage, Cook, Will, and Kane Counties.

 Call (630) 472-9700 today for a free case evaluation.